imtheunix/BlueMarlin/README.md

 To be done:

-Connect to more queryes to search malicious websites lists;
+Connect to more queries to search malicious websites lists;
 SSL certificate validation;
 Page content and script analysis;
 Educational components;